-Around a magnet, there are invisible magnetic field lines which show the magnetic field.
+Around a magnet, there are invisible magnetic field lines that indicate the magnetic field.

 These magnetic field lines always come out of the north pole and go towards the south pole.
 This is shown by the direction of the arrows.

-Make sure to include arrowheads as it shows the direction of the field lines.
+Make sure to include arrowheads, as they indicate the direction of the field lines.
 The magnetic fields are strongest at the north and south poles, which is shown by the line concentration.

 The distances between the field lines show how strong the magnetic field is.